 It’s three in the morning.

 He gets up to pee, second time since bed.
 Hobbles to the hallway bathroom, then stops suddenly, swallowing a seeming lump in his throat.
 Silhouetted against the streetlights of his bay window, there’s a figure sitting on his couch.
 His stomach jumping as if in a fast elevator descent, he closets himself in the bathroom, shutting the door.
 He’s scared to even turn on the light switch, but there’s a small night light by his mirror.
 This must be one of those lucid dreams I keep hearing about.
-Fuck, that scared me.
+Shit, that scared me.
 He studies his reflection.
 It has an eerie cast in the drowsy glow.
 A sheepish expression after his sudden retreat from the remnants of a dream.
 Takes a leisurely pee, makes sure he’s well drained this time.
 Opens the door and looks foolishly up the hall.

 She’s still there.
 He knows it’s a she from the long tresses and the manner of sitting.
 She reaches out an arm and motions him to come.
 She has no visible features except her eyes, showing dimly but tantalizingly, as if in the weakened beam of a dying flashlight.